lilblupig/curls/DEVELOPMENT.md

 Assets were not adequately prepared in advance.
 Hero images were uploaded at full size and in rectangular format, with little disposable edge space.
 This meant that a number of images had to be discarded and new ones found to replace them that would work better in a responsive design.
 Diagrams were built as the page was being written, and not designed to fit the space they were to occupy.
 It is apparent that knowing the approximate size and shape of the desired asset is valuable and makes incorporating them into the website much easier.

 ### Build
-In hindsight, the creator would choose to build with Bootstrap 4 which as an established following and a vast array of resources and supports rather than Bootstrap 5 which is fairly new, and difficult to find assistance for bugs.
+In hindsight, the creator would choose to build with Bootstrap 4 which as an established following and a vast array of resources and supports rather than Bootstrap 5 which is fairly new, and it is therefore more difficult to find assistance for bugs.

 An enormous number of best practice points became apparent on first review with the project mentor, and then subsequently when validating code and seeking assistance in the Code Institute community.
-SOme of these relate to code, others to how it should be approached.
+Some of these relate to code, others to how it should be approached.
 * Do not override Bootstrap classes, create additional classes for the same elements/attributes and style those.
 * Be sure to understand CSS specificity, overriding Bootstrap styling is difficult and confusing.
-It is likely that the use of parent-child relationships, multiple classes and possibly even ID's where possible might be necessary to override the specificity within Bootstrap.
+It is likely that the use of parent-child relationships, multiple classes and possibly ID's where appropriate might be necessary to override the specificity within Bootstrap.
 When one considers the class system used to make Bootstrap work, this is less surprising.
 * Do not use !important unless it is absolutely unavoidable.
 It can be difficult to understand the hierarchy of many attributes utilising !important.
 * Comments in code should use only the standard comment indicators, and not larger dash numbers as indicated in some tutorials.
 HTML comments should have only two dashes, and CSS comments should have none.
 * Use Bootstrap classes for manipulation of space (padding/margin etc) rather than creating custom classes.